Why Your SaaS Company's 409A Valuation Is Not Like Other Businesses

 How often do I need to refresh my 409A?

-At a minimum, every 12 months, or sooner if a material event occurs.
-Fast-growing SaaS companies may need updates 2-3 times per year due to frequent material events like funding rounds.
+Generally, within 12 months, and potentially sooner following material events that may affect value.
+Fast-growing SaaS companies may need updates two to three times per year due to frequent funding rounds or other significant changes.

 Can I use my last funding round price as my 409A?